 Have there been any significant recent changes in government policy and regulation in relation to the oil and gas industry?

-The last years have been marked by many changes of the oil and gas legislation.
+Recent years have been marked by many changes of the oil and gas legislation.

 On one side, the regulatory regime has been impacted by the enactment of new legislation, such as the specific legislation applicable to offshore upstream operations or by the implementation of new taxes.
 In addition, the Government intends to put in place a new royalties regime and has been threatening to impose higher royalties on the industry for several years, while key players have been rightfully invoking the need for a stable tax and royalty regime and the protection of the stability clauses under existing petroleum agreements and related legislation.

 Are there any policies or regulatory requirements relating to the oil and gas industry which reflect/implement the global trend towards the low-carbon energy transition?
-In particular, are there any (i) requirements for the oil and gas industry to reduce their carbon impact; and/or (ii) strategies or proposals relating to (a) the production of hydrogen; or (b) the development of carbon capture and storage facilities?
+In particular, are there any (i) requirements for the oil and gas industry to reduce their carbon impact; and/or (ii) strategies or proposals relating to (a) the production of hydrogen; or (b) the development of carbon capture, utilisation and storage facilities?

+In the context of the decarbonisation ambitions assumed at the level of the European Union, Romania drafted the National Energy and Climate Plan (NECP) of 2021-2030 setting forth the necessary targets to be achieved in the decarbonisation process.
 The NECP touches on the objective to reduce the internal greenhouse gas emissions, on the increase of renewable energy consumption as well as on improving the energy efficiency.
-The European Commission noticed Romania’s low ambition regarding the renewable energy target (30.7% although the real potential for renewable energy is much higher, respectively of 34%) and the plan is currently in revision by the Romanian Government.
-Following the launch of the “Fit for 55” package in July 2021, the European Commission requested an increase of this target up to 38% until 2030.
+The European Commission noticed Romania’s low ambition regarding the renewable energy target and therefore following the launch of the “Fit for 55” package in July 2021, the European Commission requested an increase of this target up to 38% until 2030.

 Among the trends inclining towards the low-carbon energy transition, we mention: (i) the phase-out of the coal industry, (ii) the decrease of fossil fuels by setting natural gas at the centre of the energy transition and, thus, encouraging complex infrastructure projects in the upstream gas sector, particularly the exploitation of gas resources in the Black Sea, (iii) the increase of nuclear energy percentage in the energy mix, (iv) encouraging the development of blue and green hydrogen (considered one of the most convenable solution at EU level), or even (v) developing biogas projects.

 On a side note, it is noteworthy that the Romanian National Recovery and Resilience Plan envisages the development of smart gas distribution networks, capable of transporting a mix of natural gas and hydrogen.
-Additionally, it contemplates the development of two new combined natural gas, RES and hydrogen energy projects, namely:

 Romania: Energy – Oil & Gas